 Our catalog of lounge and reception furniture lets you pick the style that will best complement your brand.
 Whether you’re looking for something classic and authoritative or something that allows you to show a little personality, our furniture can ensure you get exactly the style you want for your space.

 But don’t limit yourself to just the reception area.
 Use Arnold’s Office Furniture to style the rest of your professional spaces, too.
-We offer a variety of office and reception desks and chairs, as well as cubicles, including Sunline Sliding Cubicles.
+We offer a variety of office and reception desks and chairs, as well as cubicles, including Sunline Signature Cubicles.

 We also offer design services free of charge to customers who buy office cubicles from us.
 Just give us a floor plan of your office along with your requirements, and our design experts will provide you with design options that will complement your space and brand.
 After that, we will work with you to ensure you get the exact workspace you want.